NodeScriptLang/guides/src/tutorials/working-with-lists.md

 The output socket of String / Join is also diamond-shaped, which indicates that the output is now the array of strings, not just a single string value.

 The "Expand" mode can be enabled for every node input individually by clicking the corresponding socket.
-Multiple inputs of the same node can be expanded, as in example below.
+Multiple inputs of the same node can be expanded, as in the example below.

 <iframe width="100%" height="520" src="https://embed.nodescript.dev/?graphId=2RPK7iAi4voA0jyi&theme=auto&zoom=.8" title="Objects" frameborder="0" allowfullscreen></iframe>

-As you can see, the array of product names and the array of prices are joined by index to create 3 objects.
+As you can see, the array of product names and the array of prices are joined by an index to create three objects.
 The non-expanded property `type` is just repeated for all three objects.

 **Assignments:**

-- Try adding one more items to one of the arrays.
-Observe how only 3 objects are still produced — that's because the iteration will stop as soon as any of the arrays are exhausted.
+- Try adding one more item to one of the arrays.
+Observe how only three objects are still produced — that's because the iteration will stop as soon as any of the arrays are exhausted.
 - Try switching off "Expand" for one of the sockets.
 Observe how that array gets repeated.

 ## Filtering

-Connecting multiple lists by index is not uncommon in data world.
+Connecting multiple lists by index is not uncommon in the data world.

-In NodeScript this approach can be used together with Array Expansion feature to filter arrays by arbitrarily complex criteria.
+In NodeScript this approach can be used together with the Array Expansion feature to filter arrays by arbitrarily complex criteria.

 To demonstrate, let's take an array of 10 random words and then find the ones that start with the letter `c`.